perchouli/codernitydb/docs/index.rst

 Contribute & Bugs & Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CodernityDB is one of projects developed and released by Codernity_, so you can contact us directly in any case.
+CodernityDB is one of projects developed and released by Codernity_, so you can contact us directly in any case via db@codernity.com.

 Do you want to contribute?
 Great!
 Then just fork our repository (|cdb_repo|) on Bitbucket and do a pull request.
 It can't be more easy!